First measurements of high frequency cross-spectra from a pair of large Michelson interferometers

-{\bf Exclusion of the model} --- To optimize sensitivity to the predicted spectral shape of the cHN, each non-vetoed 3.8~kHz bin is weighted by the (predicted) signal-to-noise ratio.
-Fig.~\ref{fig:cumulative_test} shows this result in the form of a cumulative frequency integral of the weighted cross-spectrum signal from Fig.~\ref{fig:power_spectrum}.
+To optimize sensitivity to the predicted spectral shape, each non-vetoed 3.81~kHz bin is weighted by the (predicted) signal-to-noise ratio with signal estimated from the model spectrum Eq.~\ref{E:holo_model} and noise variance estimated from the measured interferometer auto-spectra divided by $\sqrt{N_{\rm spectra}}$.
+Fig.~\ref{fig:cumulative_test} shows this result in the form of a weighted frequency integral of the cross-spectrum data from Fig.~\ref{fig:power_spectrum}.
 Plotted on the upper panel of Fig.~\ref{fig:cumulative_test} is the measurement weight shown as a potential signal significance density for each frequency bin ($\sigma/\sqrt{\un{MHz}}$).
-The overall envelope of the significance function arises from the interferometer response to the cHN~\cite{kwon2014}, normalized by the shot-noise-limited sensitivity.
 As discussed above, the shot noise is exceeded at some frequencies by other uncorrelated stochastic noise sources, causing dips in the expected significance density which reduce the instrument's integrated sensitivity by about 10\% while causing no systematic bias.
-About $20\%$ of the potential signal significance comes from frequencies below 1 MHz, $70\%$ from frequencies between 1 and 2 MHz, and $10\%$ from above 2 MHz.
-The integrated significance shows the potential for $6.2\sigma$ statistical sensitivity for detecting or rejecting the cHN model.
+For this model, about $20\%$ of the potential signal significance comes from frequencies below 1 MHz, $70\%$ from frequencies between 1 and 2 MHz, and $10\%$ from above 2 MHz.
+The integrated significance shows the potential for $6.2\sigma$ statistical sensitivity for detecting or rejecting this model.

 The lower panel of Fig.~\ref{fig:cumulative_test} shows the frequency integral of the predicted signal given in equation~\ref{E:holo_model} weighted by the expected signal to noise ratio.
 This curve is normalized to integrate to unity with a shaded band representing the 10\% calibration uncertainty.
 The lower curve in this plot is the corresponding integral of the weighted data points.
 This curve exhibits a random walk, thus indicating that the significance accumulation has no excessive contribution from any particular frequency band.
 The integral takes into account the small correlations between adjacent frequency bins due to apodization and sampling.
 The shaded vertical bands are vetoed regions as described above.
 The endpoint to the right of the plot is the total integrated signal and is the result of this analysis.
 The shaded band around the curve is the $\pm 1\sigma$ accumulated statistical uncertainty.